 Salisbury Rovers FC Committee

-We are a new FA affiliated youth football club in the heart of Salisbury with a very specific identity and purpose.
+We are an award-winning FA Charter Standardyouth football club in the heart of Salisbury with a very specific identity and purpose.
 Our club wants to put the joy of football at the heart of everything it does.
 Joy and competition are not mutually exclusive.
 Kids are competitive the moment you give them a ball.
 But kids need to play for themselves not for adults.

-Quality coaching in a safe environment for all, whatever the level of experience.
+Quality facilitative coaching in a safe environment for all, whatever the level of experience.

 Independent decision-making will be prioritised and free play encouraged.

 2. Allow kids to play with freedom